SaulBuilds/citrate-website/replit.md

 ## Overview

 Citrate is a marketing landing page for an AI-native Layer-1 blockchain that combines GhostDAG consensus, EVM compatibility, and Model Context Protocol (MCP) integration.
-The project is a single-page application showcasing Citrate's features, architecture, use cases, roadmap, tokenomics, and FAQ through an animated, visually striking interface.
+The project showcases Citrate's features, architecture, use cases, roadmap, tokenomics, and FAQ through an animated, visually striking interface.

+The application includes:
+- **Landing Page**: 13 animated sections explaining the blockchain
+- **Blog/CMS**: Full CRUD system for blog posts with database persistence
+- **Live Dashboard**: Real-time network statistics with WebSocket streaming
+- **Future Features**: 3D BlockDAG visualization, code playground, whitepaper PDF

 The application serves as a marketing tool to communicate complex blockchain and AI concepts to developers, AI researchers, validators, and general users through clear hierarchical information design, technical precision, and restrained elegance.